pahud/amazon-eks-workshop/02-kubectl-basic-admin/storage.md

 ### Delete all PV and PVC

 ```
-$ kc delete --all pv,pvc
+$ kubectl delete --all pv,pvc
 ```